My Al Capone Museum | home

 This act of infidelity is related immediately to Capone.

-A banquet is set up to honor the Sicilians and others who are in attendance.
+A banquet is set up in honor of the Sicilians and for others who are in ****attendance.

 The mood soon turns sour.
-An argument arises and Scalise and Anselmi try to calm things down.
-They quickly realize that they are now the subject of the arguing.
+A fake argument arises to which Scalise and Anselmi try to calm things down.
+They then quickly realize that they are now the subject of the arguing.

 Scalise's pinky finger is completely shot off while trying to shield his face from the bullets.